phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 179633
+#Total Number of Tweets: 593469
-#Number of Trump Tweets: 152406
+#Number of Clinton Tweets: 180035
-#Number of Sanders Tweets: 120128
+#Number of Trump Tweets: 152783
-#Number of Cruz Tweets: 108510
+#Number of Sanders Tweets: 120385
-#Number of Rubio Tweets: 24089
+#Number of Cruz Tweets: 108837
-#Number of Carson Tweets: 7245
+#Number of Rubio Tweets: 24157
-#Total Number of Tweets:
+#Number of Carson Tweets: 7272
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---